 - Who is the consumer’s enemy that torments them every day?

 - What are the insights we know about the consumer?

 - What does the consumer think now?

 - What do we want them to see, think, do, feel or whisper to their friends?

-One of the biggest mistakes I see Marketers make is when they pick too big of a target market.
+One of the biggest mistakes I see Marketers make is when they pick too big of a consumer target market.
 A smart target market not only decides who is in the target but who is not in the target.
-There is this myth that a bigger target will make the brand bigger, so the scared Marketer targets ‘everyone’.
+There is this myth that a bigger consumer target will make the brand bigger, so the scared Marketer targets ‘everyone’.
 There seems to be an irrational fear of leaving someone out.
 Spreading your brand’s limited resources across an entire population is completely cost-prohibitive.
 While targeting everyone “just in case” might feel safe at first, it is actually riskier because you are spreading your resources so broadly, that you never see the full impact you want to see.
-This gives your brand a lower return on investment and eventually will drain your brand’s limited resources.
+This broad consumer target gives your brand a lower return on investment and eventually will drain your brand’s limited resources.
 Please focus.

 The Consumer Benefits Ladder

 The Consumer Benefits Ladder helps turn your brand’s features into consumer benefits.
 You should stop thinking about what your brand does and start thinking about what your consumer gets.
 This will help your positioning statement come alive.